tbarn/new-website/posts/2020-in-review-taylor-barnett.md

 And various other virtual events

 ## <i class="fas fa-tree"></i> Texas State Parks I visited:
-Normally, I'm a climber and you'll find me in Reimers Ranch Park on most weekends with a few out of state climbing trips.
-But in order to be extra catious with Covid-19, I decided to stop climbing since often I would be closely interacting with climbing partners outside of my household.
+Normally, I'm a climber and you'll find me in Reimers Ranch Park on most weekends along with a few out of state climbing trips.
+(And no Mexican NYE celebrations in El Potrero Chico.)
+But in order to be extra catious with Covid-19, I decided to stop climbing until later in 2021 since normally it involves closely interacting with climbing partners outside of my household.
 Instead, I picked up more hiking and camping.

 [Davis Mountains State Park](https://tpwd.texas.gov/state-parks/davis-mountains) [Lost Maples State Natural Area](https://tpwd.texas.gov/state-parks/lost-maples)